Dr. James Burt

 Many of his patients never could have sex again.
 Marriages fell apart.
 Lives were ruined.
 Complaints were unheeded.
-And year after year Dr. Burt continued to perform operations.
+But he was the hospitals cash cow.
+Year after year Dr. Burt was allowed to continue to perform these operations.

 Plastic Surgical Postero-Lateral Refirection Extension Vulvo-Vaginoplasty

-Not only did he, and everyone else, ignore the complaints, but he wrote a paper in which he said that not only were there almost no problems resulting from his procedure, but that this operation was so successful that prior to it 17.1% of his patients reported wife beating, but after it 0.0% reported wife beating.
-According to a paper he co-wrote with Arthur R. Schramm (who was not found guilty for another twenty years), the way he cut up women's vaginas stopped their husbands from beating them (click Vaginoplasty to see the paper on which I have highlighted some key sentences if you want to see for yourself).
+That's what he called it.
+And not only did he, and everyone else, ignore the complaints of patients about it, but he wrote a paper in which he denied the problems.
+He said that not only were there almost no problems resulting from his procedure, but that this operation was so successful that prior to it 17.1% of his patients reported wife beating, but after it 0.0% reported wife beating.
+According to his paper, co-written with Arthur R. Schram, M.D. (who never was investigated and so continued being a menace for another twenty years after Burt was stopped), the way he cut up women's vaginas eliminated the cause of wife-beating (click Vaginoplasty to see the paper on which I have highlighted some key sentences if you want to see for yourself).